solidarychain/solidarychain-development-monorepo/DEBUG.md

 ### 5. Add some seed to ledger

+> TIP: here we can launch F5 and attach debugger and stop in breakpoints when we seed

-> advice to launch line by line in case of problems....
+> advice to launch line by line in case of problems....to debug bad invokes

 ```shell
 $ ./seed.sh